Workmen's Compensation Act 1906

 The Workmen's Compensation Act 1906 (6 Edw.
 7. c.
 58) was an act of the Parliament of the United Kingdom which deals with the right of working people for compensation for personal injury.
 The act expanded the scheme created by the Workmen's Compensation Act 1897 (60 & 61 Vict. c.
 37).

+Provisions

-It fixes the compensation that a workman may recover from an employer in case of accident giving to a workman, except in certain cases of "serious and wilful misconduct", a right against his employer to a certain compensation on the mere occurrence of an accident where the common law gives the right only for negligence of the employer.
+The act fixed the compensation that a workman may recover from an employer in case of accident giving to a workman, except in certain cases of "serious and wilful misconduct", a right against his employer to a certain compensation on the mere occurrence of an accident where the common law gives the right only for negligence of the employer.